elygeo/coseis/readme.txt

     new custom configuration, make a new sub-directory following the example of the supplied configurations.

-6. Compile the code by running:
+6. Compile the code and setup the Python path by running:
     ::

         python setup.py
+        python setup.py path

 User Guide